American Mormon

-American Mormon is a 2005 comedic documentary (starring Daryn Tufts and Jed Knudsen) that takes look at the real life misconceptions (and understandings) concerning the faith and culture of the Church of Jesus Christ of Latter-day Saints.
+American Mormon is a 2005 comedic documentary (starring Daryn Tufts and Jed Knudsen) that takes look at the real life misconceptions (and understandings) concerning the faith and culture of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Background and plot

 Tufts and Knudsen, who also act as producers of American Mormon, were continually surprised and amused by the misconceptions many people appeared to share concerning the LDS faith.
 Believing this to be a fascinating and worthwhile subject matter for a documentary, the two men began traveling across the United States, armed with nothing more than a digital video camera and microphone.

 American Mormon was shot in Washington D.C., New York City, New Orleans, Memphis, Las Vegas, Los Angeles and other locations.
 Tufts, on camera, approached random people.
 Upon their consent, Tufts interviewed these people, “man on the street” style with one objective: find out what people across the United States know about the Mormons.

 The goal was to approach subjects in a random and non-biased fashion.
 Tufts did not reveal to his subjects that he was LDS, nor did he tell them that they would be discussing the LDS faith, or Mormons, on camera.
 The idea was to get interviews that were not only honest, but spontaneously honest.
 The interviewees were not preached to.
 However, Tufts and Knudsen found themselves engaged with many people, off camera, who wanted to learn factual information about the LDS faith.
 After several weeks of traveling and shooting, Tufts and Knudsen began to compile the footage which would become a comedic cross-section of people from all over the country.